 This Oatmeal Pie is my take on an old fashioned pie recipe that's super simple to make.
 You can serve it chilled, warm or at room temperature with vanilla ice cream or whipped cream.

-Oatmeal Pie Recipe
+Easy Oatmeal Pie Recipe

 If you're a fan of oatmeal cookies, you'll love the flavor of this homemade oatmeal pie.
 The filling is embellished with toasted nuts and coconut, along with oatmeal to round-out the flavor profile.
 You can make the crust from scratch or use a deep dish frozen pie crust to expedite preparation.

-- You can use my homemade flaky pie crust recipe for this pie, or refrigerated crusts as well as a frozen pie crust.
+- You can use my homemade flaky pie crust recipe for this pie, or refrigerated crusts as well as a quality frozen pie crust.
 Should you choose to use a refrigerated pie crust, I highly recommend using both crusts, rolled together to form one thicker more homemade-like crust.
 This will hold up to the baking time better.

 - This recipe uses quick cooking or old fashioned oats, not instant.